Brownian Loops and Conformal Fields: Introduction

 If one considers random walk loop soups with killing, the situation is very different.
 If one scales space by $1/N$ and time by $1/N^2$ keeping the killing rates constant, the resulting scaling limit is trivial, in the sense that it does not contain any loops larger than one point.
 This is so because, under the random walk loop measure, only loops of duration of order at least $N^2$ have diameter of order at least $N$ with non-negligible probability as $N \to \infty$, and are therefore ``macroscopic'' in the scaling limit.
 It is then clear that, in order to obtain a nontrivial scaling limit, the killing rates need to be rescaled as well.
 When that is done appropriately, the scaling limit yields a \emph{massive} (non-scale-invariant) version of the Brownian loop soup \cite{camia15}.
 This \emph{massive Brownian loop soup} is perhaps the simplest modification of the massless Brownian loop soup of Lawler and Werner combining several properties that are considered typical of off-critical systems, including exponential decay of correlations and a weaker form of conformal symmetry called \emph{conformal covariance}.
 The mechanism by which it arises from the Brownian loop soup of Lawler and Werner is analogous to that appearing in the standard Brownian motion representation of the continuum Gaussian free field when a mass term is present.
-Moreover, it is the only possible non-trivial, near-critical scaling limit of a random walk loop soup with killing whose critical version (with no killing) has the massless Brownian loop soup as its scaling limit.
+Moreover, it is the only possible non-trivial, near-critical scaling limit of a random walk loop soup with killing.

 The random walk loop soups studied in these lecture notes are shown to conform to the picture described in Sections \ref{intro-critical} and \ref{intro-near-critical}, providing explicit examples of critical and near-critical scaling limits satisfying the general features typically associated with them.
 Because of their simplicity and amenability to a full analysis, the loop soups studied in these notes can be considered a prototypical example of a system with critical and off-critical behavior.
 Moreover, the Brownian loop soup is deeply related to SLE and the critical scaling limit of models of statistical mechanics, as explained above, while its massive counterpart could potentially play a role in the description of various near-critical scaling limits.